amrbashir/RBBG/README.md

 # RBBG (Run Browser in the BackGround)
 Browser extension to keep chromium browsers running in the background.
+It is simply a `manifest.json` with `background` permission.

 ## Download
 You can find zip and crx downloads [here](https://github.com/amrbashir/RBBG/releases)